 - High school rank in the upper one half of the class, and

-- Minimum of two years of high school math and three years of science 5.
-Transfer students must have a minimum cumulative GPA of 2.50
+- Transfer students must have a minimum cumulative GPA of 2.50

 Good Academic Standing

-To be in good academic standing for health education and operations track students must:*
+To be in good academic standing for HSM students must:

 Students will be dismissed from the HSM program if they:

-- Fail to remain in good academic standing while on academic probation or after having been on academic probation during a previous (non-summer) semester, or
+- Fail to remain in good academic standing after having been on academic probation during the immediate two preceding consecutive, non-summer, semesters.

 To appeal a decision rendered by the School of Health Professions faculty/administration that has academic consequences, you must follow the appeal procedures which are available at www.dyc.edu/appeals.